sidThearth/fAInance/README.md

 ## 📌 Overview

-**Spendo-AI** is an AI-powered finance assistant that helps users track, manage, and analyze their personal spending.
+**fAInance** is an AI-powered finance assistant that helps users track, manage, and analyze their personal spending.
 It uses intelligent categorization and modern UI practices to offer a smart, user-friendly experience.

 ---